nascimentoadalberto/nascimentoadalberto/README.md

 ## Hello World 👋🌎

-🌱 I’m currently learning HTML/CSS/JS, MySQL, Design and React 💬 Ask me about life, the universe and everything (or just some animes, why not?)
+🌱 I’m currently learning HTML/CSS/JS, MySQL, Design, Java and React 💬 Ask me about life, the universe and everything (or just some animes, why not?)

 ---